How to use the psychology of color in marketing to increase your results

 We love how Stuart Weitzman incorporated its signature purple shoebox in this abandoned cart email.

-But what about your brand?
+But what about your brand color and their meaning?

 That’s a great question!
 When it comes to applying these concepts to an existing brand aesthetic, there may be hesitation or misunderstanding on how the two can coexist.